 Understanding Adverse Possession in Texas

 After residing on a property for a certain amount of time, a squatter can gain legal ownership of a property through the process of adverse possession.
-In Texas, a squatter must possess the property continuously for a period of 10 years before they can make an adverse possession claim (Tex.
+In Texas, a squatter must possess the property continuously for a period of time before they can make an adverse possession claim (Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 16.021, et seq).
-At this point, the squatter is no longer considered a criminal trespasser.
-Once an adverse possession claim has been made, the squatter has legal permission to remain on the property.
+In Texas there are several different time periods that a squatter can claim adverse possession:

 If the squatter does not meet these five requirements, they do not have grounds for adverse possession.